Table of Contents

 - Bicarbonate wasting

-Initial evaluation of an asymptomatic child with persistent proteinuria should include FMU sample for a complete urinalysis and UPr/UCr.
-Dipstick negative or trace proteinuria and UPr/UCr < 0.2 in FMU sample for three consecutive days confirms the diagnosis of orthostatic proteinuria.
-For the collection of FMU, the child must empty bladder before going to bed and the urine must be collected immediately upon rising in the morning.
+The initial evaluation of an asymptomatic child with persistent proteinuria should include an FMU sample for urinalysis and the determination of UPr/UCr.
+Dipstick negative or trace proteinuria, and UPr/UCr < 0.2 in the FMU sample for three consecutive days confirms the diagnosis of orthostatic proteinuria.
+For the collection of FMU, bladder emptying must be ensured before bedtime; the urine must be collected immediately upon waking up the following morning.

 Children with transient or confirmed orthostatic proteinuria require no further diagnostic evaluation.

 For children with persistent proteinuria, further laboratory evaluation is required to diagnose the underlying condition.
-These include a complete blood count (CBC) and renal function test, and the determination of serum electrolyte, serum albumin, and serum complement levels (C3, C4), etc. Additional tests include streptococcal markers (anti-streptolysin O and anti-DNAase B titers), serum antinuclear antibody (ANA) levels, and serum cholesterol levels, as well as a chest X-ray (to look for signs of volume overload), a renal ultrasound (to diagnose renal structural abnormalities), etc.
+These include a complete blood count (CBC) and renal function test, and the determination of serum electrolyte, serum albumin, and serum complement levels (C3, C4).
+Additional tests include the determination of streptococcal markers (anti-streptolysin O and anti-DNAase B titers), serum antinuclear antibody (ANA) levels, and serum cholesterol levels, as well as a chest X-ray (to determine signs of volume overload), and renal ultrasound (to diagnose renal structural abnormalities).